How long should dental implants last?

 What complications occur with dental implants and how do I know if I need to repair or replace my dental implant?

-Replacing a dental implant is not common.
+Replacing an implant is not common.
 Complications with your dental implant are rare and can usually be resolved easily.
-Patients frequently ask “what can go wrong with dental implants?”
-If you develop an infection or damage the dental implant in some way, you may need to replace or repair it.
+Our patients frequently ask “what can go wrong with dental implants?”
+We explain that if you develop an infection or damage the dental implant in some way, you may need to replace or repair it.

 Some dental implant complications include: